vb3genai/AI_HealthCare/README.md

 ---

 ##  Preprocessing Pipeline
-The project uses MONAI transforms for:
+The project uses MONAI framework to transforms for:

 - Loading images
 - Ensuring channel-first format